rfuzzo/MorrowindPlusPlus/fundamentals/landscape.md

   * [x] 83 OAAB Pomegranates patch
   * [x] 88 Far From Home

-* Double click the mod in MO2 and go to the Optional ESPs tab: Move the following esps to the left (disable them):
+* Double click the mod in MO2 and go to the **Optional ESPs** tab, move to the left:
   * [x] `abotGondoliers_RVP.esp`

 ⭐ [**Beautiful Cities of Morrowind - Atlas**](https://www.nexusmods.com/morrowind/mods/49231)\